 10.10.10.9:25575

-Commands to create Session 3 and load the third Java Minecraft Server
+Commands to create the session java_peaceful_survival and load the third Java Minecraft Server

 sudo ./run.sh